Why Do Happily Married Men Cheat?

 Approximately 20% of men admit to cheating, compared to 13% of women, according to the General Social Survey.
 Estimates suggest around 10% of expecting fathers cheat on their pregnant wives.
 There’s reason to believe a man’s resistance to temptation is stronger when he’s newly married and having a bunch of sex in the kitchen in front of his new appliances than when his partner’s interest is declining.
 While women tend to cheat up, bedding potentially more suitable mates, men cheat down and all around.

 Healthy men who occasionally cheat on their partners are not pathological.
-While chronic cheaters pursue infidelity because of deep-rooted attachment disorders and sex addictions, healthier men cheat out of immaturity.
+Chronic cheaters pursue infidelity because of deep-rooted attachment disorders and sex addictions, but healthier men cheat out of immaturity.
 “Most men fall somewhere in the middle between being absolutely faithful and having cheated once, realizing it was immature and learning from it,” Weiss says.

 Most men don’t need to cheat to understand the hurt it may cause to their partner — that can be accomplished through continued communication about trust, intimacy, and opportunities for temptation as they arise.